nicolasochem/tzip/drafts/current/draft_tenderbake.md

 received even if the validator's endorsement is not included in a block.
 However, it is required a minimal presence per cycle.
-More precisely, we say that a delegate is *present* during a cycle if its endorsements are included in at least `presence_levels_per_cycle` blocks in a cycle.
-We set `presence_levels_per_cycle` to `1/4` of `blocks_per_cycle`.
+More precisely, we say that a delegate is *present* during a cycle if its endorsements are included in at least `presence_ratio` of the blocks of the cycle at which the delegate had validator slots.
+We set `presence_ratio` to `1/4`.
 The endorsing rewards are distributed at the end of the cycle if the delegate was present.
 If the delegate was not present, its rewards are burned.

 Regarding the concrete values for rewards, we first fix the total reward per level, call it `total_rewards_per_level`, to `80 / blocks_per_minute` tez.
 We